Open NowBusiness

 Australian Government · Australia

 The Certain Inputs to Manufacture program provides import duty concessions for Australian manufacturers importing eligible goods that have a demonstrated performance advantage over locally sourced alternatives.
-Approved applicants can import specified goods duty-free if they apply before importation and provide an independent technical assessment.
+Approved applicants can import specified inputs duty-free if they apply before importation and provide an independent technical assessment.

 Deadline